Smuggling in Georgian England

 The following morning stripped almost naked they were tied to horses and taken to the Red Lion Inn at Rake where their fate would be decided.
 Having fallen beneath their horses during the ride, their heads bumping and dragging along the ground, the two men were bloodied and barely conscious by the time they arrived.

 Galley, who already near death the smugglers simply decided to be rid of and so he was taken to a nearby field and buried, possibly still alive.
-In the meantime, Chater was chained up in a shed and left without food or water for a number of days whilst they deliberated whether he should simply be punished by mutilation or killed?
+In the meantime, Chater was chained up in a shed and left without food or water for several days whilst they deliberated whether he should simply be punished by mutilation or killed?
 Eventually, it was decided that he should die also and taken to Lady Holte Park he was thrown down a well and had rocks dropped on him until he was dead.

 The brutal murder of an elderly Customs Officer and a simple cobbler shocked many people and wealthier members of the community now began to fear for both their property and their own lives in an area where the laws remit did not appear to run.

 In the village of Gouldhurst a militia was formed under the command of George Sturt, a retired soldier, determined to wrest control back from the smugglers.
-This was a direct challenge to the Hawkhurst Gang in whose territory the village lay and in particular Thomas Kingsmill, one of its leaders and a native of the village.
+This was a direct challenge to the Hawkhurst Gang in whose territory the village lay and Thomas Kingsmill, one of its leaders and a native of the village.

-The outraged Kingsmill, who had long ruled the roost locally threatened to loot and burn the village to the ground unless the militia was disbanded and Sturt handed over to the gang – the people had until eleven o’clock in the morning of 21 April to comply.
+The outraged Kingsmill, who had long ruled the roost locally threatened to loot and burn the village to the ground unless the militia was disbanded, and Sturt handed over to the gang – the people had until eleven o’clock in the morning of 21 April to comply.

 When the militia did not disband Kingsmill proved as good as his word turning up at the appointed time with the Hawkhurst Gang their numbers bolstered by any number of common thieves and malcontents hoping to share in the booty.
-But the Gouldhurst militia did not flee as Kingsmill as expected but instead took up position in and around the local church and as the gang approached many stripped to the waist and making a great deal of noise they let loose a volley of musket fire.
+But the Gouldhurst militia did not flee as Kingsmill as expected but instead took up position in and around the local church and as the gang approached many stripped to the waist and making a great deal of noise, they let loose a volley of musket fire.
 As the smoke cleared Kingsmill’s brother lay dead along with several others.
 A further brief exchange of gunfire and some hand-to-hand fighting followed before those who had turned up for easy pickings began to flee causing panic, especially when the shout went up that troops were on the way.

 The defeat at Gouldhurst broke the power of the Hawkhurst Gang and ended their reign of terror and over the next few months many of its leading members including Thomas Kingsmill, Richard Perrin, William Fairall and Thomas Lillywhite were arrested, tried at the Old Bailey, and hanged.
 They were just 4 of the 35 smugglers who were to be hanged over the next two years some of whom were to be strung up from the 14 gibbets that dotted the Sussex skyline for the next 30 years.